Sarahlouhast/pands-problems-sheet/README.md

 Code Explanation:

-User is prompted to enter a positive integer, which is stored in variable n.
+The user is prompted to enter a positive integer, which is stored in variable n.
 A while loop is set up and will continue until n is 1 based on the program requirement to end at 1.
 An if statement (if n % 2 == 0:) is used to check is a number is even if division by 2 gives a remainder of 0.
 Using  n = n // 2, floor division to avoid decimals and this will always give an integer value.